idugalic/micro-ecommerce/README.md

 http://projects.spring.io/spring-cloud/docs/1.0.1/spring-cloud.html#_spring_cloud_security

-### Client

-To enable the Oauth2 SSO you should include spring cloude security in your pom and use @EnableOAuth2Sso annotation.

 ### API Gateway

-To enable the Oauth2 SSO you should include spring cloude security in your pom, only in this case you need only 'token reley' functionality (don't place @EnableOAuth2Sso).
-A Token Relay is where an OAuth2 consumer acts as a Client and forwards the incoming token to outgoing resource requests.
-The consumer is API gateway (Resource Server) in this case.
-If your app has a Spring Cloud Zuul embedded reverse proxy (using @EnableZuulProxy) then you can ask it to forward OAuth2 access tokens downstream to the services it is proxying.
+Implementation of an API gateway that is the single entry point for all clients.
+The API gateway handles requests in one of two ways.
+Some requests are simply proxied/routed to the appropriate service.
+It handles other requests by fanning out to multiple services.

 ## Running Instructions
 ### ___Local___
 - Before try to run the services, make sure you have Neo4J and MongoDB running on localhost (on default ports).
 - To run the services localy, just execute "mvn spring-boot:run" in each project subfolder.
-Run Authorization server project first.
+Run Configuration server project first, then Authorizatins service ...
 - After you run services, trigger shell scripts under script folder of each service to create sample data.

 #### Usage